 Grand Mont ; Gramondo (1378 m) – France/Italy

-We hiked the GR5 from the Leman lake to the Mediterranean See in September 2020 and we climbed the cross-border summit « Grand Mont » between France and Italy
+We hiked the GR5 from the Lake Geneva to the Mediterranean Sea in September 2020 and we climbed the cross-border summit « Grand Mont » between France and Italy.

 Dinara/Troglav (1831/1913m) – Croatia/Bosnia Herzegovina